College of Aviation

 The College of Aviation is comprised of Graduate Studies, and the departments of Aeronautical Science, Aviation Maintenance Science, Applied Aviation Sciences, and the Flight Training Department, which is the flight laboratory component for the Aeronautical Science degree.
 This cohesive unit takes advantage of the various talents and expertise of faculty and staff in these related programs.
 By having these programs in one complex composed of the Aviation Building, the Simulation Center, the Flight Laboratory, and the Aviation Maintenance complex, the College provides an atmosphere in which students are able to immerse themselves in an environment designed to provide them with the best resources available for the highest quality degree possible.

 The College of Aviation complex is comprised of modern, beautiful buildings that house the academic departments, classrooms, and laboratories, including the High Altitude Normobaric Hypoxia, Air Traffic Simulation, Spaceflight Operations, Unmanned Aircraft Systems, and Aviation Maintenance laboratories, which provide a unique experience for students in various curricula.
-The Simulation Center contains the most advanced ab-initio aircraft simulation devices on the planet: aircraft-specific Cessna 172, Diamond Twin Star, and Canadair Regional Jet (CRJ) flight training devices and a Level D full-motion simulator.
+The Simulation Center contains the most advanced ab-initio aircraft simulation devices on the planet: aircraft-specific Cessna 172, Diamond DA 42, and Canadair Regional Jet (CRJ) flight training devices and a Level D full-motion simulator.
 Each of these devices precisely simulates the aircraft, including the flying qualities and sounds, and each has powerful, realistic visuals.

 The College of Aviation complex also serves as a living laboratory that can research all elements of an air transportation system, including dynamic modeling of air traffic control interfaces, airline operations, and safety systems through its highly sophisticated aircraft and air traffic simulation laboratories.
 These simulations can then be incorporated into the real world, where a fleet of airplanes can bring the simulation scenarios to life in an actual in-flight laboratory.